 Take note of how the acrylic color adheres to the bottle.
 It’s much easier to remove the paint with a few paper towels than it is to wash dried paint with solvent. if it’s not adhering correctly to the primer, clear it off and apply another coat.

 Painting on recycled glass is also a bad practice.
 Recycled glass is made from glass bottles, walls, and debris, almost everything else the recycling plant sells to manufacturers.
 To reform it, they’ll apply more soda ash to the clean bottle.
 But it normally comes out of a lower COE, leaving it much less feasible to rebake.
 Stronger bottles, such as those used in bakeware, are not made from recycled glass.

 It’s a daunting task, but it’s not impossible.
 Once you’ve added the enamel paste, you’ll need to dissolve it correctly with a solvent.
 This solvent will also melt acrylic paint and the “tooth” layer, restoring the glass to its original state.

 One point to bear in mind when reusing a piece of glass is that you must retreat and reheat it once more.
 Removing the tooth enamel covering, as well as the acrylic color that came with it, is a challenging process.

-Now that you’ve learned what you need to know about painting using acrylics on glass, it’s time to put it all to the test and show off your skills.
+Now you’ve learned what you need to know about painting using acrylics on glass.
+It’s time to put it all to the test and show off your skills.
 You’ll begin to see the world from a modern, more artistic lens, turning any piece of glass into a canvas.

 Look for repurposed pieces such as old entertainment cabinets with glass frames, glass coffee tables, and just about everything else you might find.
 If you’re imaginative enough, you can use anything as a canvas.